Factbox: What is net neutrality? U.S. debates once again

 Small web companies such as Etsy and Tumblr, alongside net neutrality advocacy groups, spearheaded the push for big regulatory changes.

-Larger technology companies like Google Inc and Facebook Inc objected to paid prioritization, but have not specifically supported reclassification.
+Larger technology companies such as Google Inc (GOOGL.O) and Facebook Inc (FB.O) objected to paid prioritization, but have not specifically supported reclassification.

 WHAT DO OPPONENTS OF REGULATION SAY?